-Amazon, for example, recently scrapped it's resume software (which evaluated resumes of current/previous employees to helped screen potential ones) because it discovered the algorithm was biased towards men in engineering roles over women, which disqualified candidates that listed any women's organizations on their resume.
+Amazon, for example, recently scrapped its resume software (which evaluated resumes of current/previous employees to help screen potential ones) because it discovered the algorithm was biased towards men in engineering roles over women, which disqualified candidates that listed any women's organizations on their resume.
 (And it's not Amazon's fault.
-It's the data; historically, mostly men had been in those roles.)
+It's the data; historically, most men had been in those roles.)
 Kudos to them for scrapping that.

-The right predictive models can help you solve anything from recruiting challenges to retention/employee attrition questions, to absenteeism, promotions and management, and even people spend.
+The right predictive models can help you solve anything from recruiting challenges to retention/employee attrition questions, to absenteeism, promotions and management, and even hr demand forecasting.

 The sky's the limit if you have the right tools and support.

-Sure - a people analytics infrastructure reboot isn't as exciting as winning the lottery and buying a yacht, but it's really, really helpful in solving questions large corporations struggle with on a daily basis.
+Sure - a people analytics infrastructure reboot isn't as exciting as winning the lottery and buying a yacht, but it's really, really helpful in solving questions large corporations struggle with daily.

-If you haven't used predictive modeling to solve a burning business problem, this might be a great place for your people analytics team to dive in during the new year.
+If you haven't used predictive modeling to solve a burning business problem, this might be a great place for your people analytics team to dive in.

 More and more companies are beginning to incorporate machine learning technology into their stack, and there's so much value that can be derived.

 If you're not sure where to get started, just keep it simple and bite off one piece of the puzzle at a time with One Model.
-One Model provides people analytics infrastructure - aka - it provides a platform for you to import your workforce data and build predictive models to help you solve business challenges.
-Our customers can create customized models or use our out-of-the-box integrations.
+One Model is built to turn your general HR team into people data scientists, no advanced degrees required.
+One Model provides the people analytics infrastructure - aka - it provides a platform for you to import your workforce data from all sources, transform it into one analytics-ready asset, and build predictive models to help you solve business challenges.
+Our customers are creating customized models and you can too.